SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_database/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

    > [!NOTE]
    > If one or more DMAs fail to be initialized, please contact your Skyline Technical Account Manager to resolve this issue, or refer to the [Troubleshooting](#troubleshooting) section below for the solution.

-1. In the pop-up window, enter the Cassandra and Elasticsearch settings, and click Confirm.
+1. In the pop-up window, enter the Cassandra and Elasticsearch settings, and click *Confirm*.
 The following settings are required:

    - Cassandra settings: